-It says that use of cryptoassets as a form of capital formation is increasing in the U.K. with 56 ICO projects in the UK that have been used for capital formation, which accounts for 4.3% of the 983 projects globally.
+It says that use of crypto assets as a form of capital formation is increasing in the U.K. with 56 ICO projects in the country having already been used for capital formation, which accounts for 4.3% of the 983 projects globally.
 ICOs have raised a total of $330 million in the U.K. and this accounts for less than 1 percent of the $24 billion raised globally by ICOs.

-According to the report, U.K. has 15 cryptoasset spot exchanges headquartered in the UK, out of a global market of 206.
-Only four of them manage daily individual trading volumes of above $30 million with the 12 active ones accounting for around 2.66% ($249 million) of daily global trading volume.
+According to the report, the U.K. has 15 crypto asset spot exchanges headquartered within its’ borders, out of a global market of 206.
+Only four of them manage daily individual trading volumes of above $30 million with the 12 active ones accounting for around 2.66% ($249 million) of the daily global trading volume.

 While the manner in which crypto assets are treated for tax is set out on the HMRC’s website, the task-force said it is working closely with the HM Revenue and Customs to "consider the tax issues raised by cryptoassets" and update the regulation on the same.
 Further, the government will host consultation in early 2019 to determine if there are ICOs and related assets in the UK market with a target of issuing guidelines on the same issue.
 The current regulatory framework also only regulates those categorized as security tokens when applied as a capital raising tool or part of the process to support a project such as the creation of decentralized networks.
 The regulation does not apply to utility token crypto.